GadgetAngel/BTT_SKR_13_14_14T_SD-DFU-Bootloader/README.md

-# Bootloader for BIGTREETECH Boards:
+# Bootloaders for BIGTREETECH Boards:

 ## This repository can be downloaded as one large zip file from my google drive: https://drive.google.com/file/d/1Aa0JUAGH6lGvafyb9JtEKngNOBvqAIlF/view?usp=sharing